tc39/proposal-temporal/docs/calendar.md

 **Returns:** a new `Temporal.Calendar` object.

 This static method creates a new calendar from another value.
-If the value is another `Temporal.Calendar` object, a new object representing the same time zone is returned.
+If the value is another `Temporal.Calendar` object, a new object representing the same calendar is returned.

 Any other value is converted to a string, which is expected to be either:
 - a string that is accepted by `new Temporal.Calendar()`; or